csci-1301/csci-1301.github.io/lectures/110_while_loops_and_vocabulary/readme.md

 One of the significant reasons humans use computers is to execute a specific process without mistakes repeatedly.
 Therefore, each programming language provides some statements that iterate a block of code.
 In this course, you will learn `while`, `do-while`, `for`, and `foreach` statements that are used for implementing loops.

 # while statement
-The `while` statement executes a block of statements while a specified _boolean expression_ evaluates to true before starting a new iteration.
+The `while` statement executes a block of statements while a specified _boolean expression_ evaluates to true at the begining of each iteration.

 ## Formal Syntax